-Ebrahim Raisi has steadily risen through the ranks of the Islamic Republic of Iran.
-Spending most of his career in the judiciary, three factors can explain Raisi's ascendance: promotion by Iran's Supreme Leader Ayatollah Ali Khamenei, an influential family network, and a knack for leveraging state positions to feed his ambition.
-Raisi has spent his career developing his image as an anti-corruption crusader-a selective crusade that does not target his close allies.
-In recent years, Raisi has emerged as a leading candidate to succeed the 84-year-old Khamenei, but the Supreme Leader has not decided.
-In the event that Raisi's presidency coincides with succession, Ebrahim Raisi is a figure that will not disrupt decisions made by hardline-dominated centers of power that include the Islamic Revolutionary Guard Corps (IRGC).
+Ebrahim Raisi ascended steadily through the ranks of the Islamic Republic of Iran until his unexpected death in May of 2024.
+Spending most of his career in the judiciary, three factors can explain Raisi's rise: promotion by Iran's Supreme Leader Ayatollah Ali Khamenei, an influential family network, and a knack for leveraging state positions to feed his ambition.
+Raisi spent his career developing his image as an anti-corruption crusader-a selective crusade which did not target his close allies.
+In recent years, Raisi emerged as a leading candidate to succeed the 84-year-old Khamenei, but this speculation was cut short by his untimely death.
+His presidency was defined by the increasing influence of hardline-dominated centers of power, including the Islamic Revolutionary Guard Corps (IRGC).